UNIVERSITY CATALOG: 2024-2025

 Prerequisites: Permission of graduate advisor and department chair.
 No more than 6 units of Independent Study may be taken in any one department, and no more than 6 units may be taken in the College of Business and Economics without prior approval of the dean.
 Only those graduate students who have at least a current …

 MKT 304.
-Marketing Management (3)
+Principles of Marketing (3)

 MKT 346.
 Marketing Research (3)